ashishrokz1993/MineralDepositAICG/ReadMe.txt

-Utilities - Has the functions for computing reward Validation - Has the functions for validating the histogram of simulated models Visualize - Has the  functions to generate GIF for real-time display
+Utilities - Has the functions for computing reward Validation - Has the functions for validating the histogram of simulated models Visualize - Has the  functions to generate GIF for real-time display Simulations - Has the method to generate initial simualations

 Required Libraries: